Skip to Content

 Tampere is the second-largest city in Finland and has a lot to offer the intrepid traveller.

 The city has several museums which you should check out.
 The Vapriikki Museum and Lenin Museum receive top billing.
-But, the most interesting is the Moomin museum, which looks at the history of the cult TV series.
+But, the most interesting is the Moomin Museum, which looks at the history of the cult TV series.

 If you want to visit a city outside of Helsinki and in the interior of the country, Tampere is the place to visit!